digipres/publications/ipres/ipres-2011/papers/new-dimension-in-relational-database-preservation-rising-the-abs.md

   to formalize the knowledge associated to the conceptual model of the database and also a methodology to create an abstract representation of it.'
 creators:
-- Freitas, Ricardo André Pereira
+- Ricardo André Pereira Freitas
-- Ramalho, José Carlos
+- José Carlos Ramalho
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:294230/download
 grand_parent: iPRES